wso2/docs-choreo-dev/en/pe-docs/docs/api-management/api-analytics/integrate-choreo-with-moesif.md

 1. Invoke your API using a CLI command or a REST client.

     !!! tip
-        - If you don't have any APIs deployed on Choreo, you can request your developers set up a component or switch to the **Developer View** on the Choreo console and follow the [create and deploy a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/) guide to get started.
+        - If you don't have any APIs deployed on {{ product_name }}, you can request your developers set up a component or switch to the **Developer View** on the {{ product_name }} console and follow the [create and deploy a REST API](https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-rest-api/) guide to get started.

 2. Once you publish data, your Moesif dashboard will receive events.
 Once Moesif receives events, you will see a notification on Moesif confirming that it received data.